-Hybrid/low-capacity radio deployment is recommended for application with remedial action schemes (RAS), breaker failure, and transfer trip for last-mile connections that have slower latency requirements.
-The AESO encourages the deployment of low-capacity radio setups which are composed of a mix of licensed low-capacity UHF radios and unlicensed spread spectrum radios being applied in parallel to produce the necessary availability.
+For protection applications such as RAS, breaker failure, and transfer trip with less demanding latency requirements, the AESO encourages the deployment of last mile connections outside of the usual fibre and microwave radio.
+Examples include low-capacity radio setups which may be composed of a mix of licensed low capacity radios and unlicensed spread spectrum radios being applied in parallel to produce higher availability and performance.